eralpkaraduman/card-quest/article/article.md

 # React Native Web Article series

-# Part 1: Cross platform mobile & web code sharing setup.
+# Part 1: Cross-platform mobile & web code sharing setup.

-I have been working on [a demo project called Card Quest][card-quest-source] to explore and learn about sharing code between react-native mobile apps and react web sites.
+I have been working on [a demo project called Card Quest][card-quest-source] to explore and learn about sharing code between react-native mobile apps and react websites.

 The project consists of a website and a mobile app with a simple card game.
 Having a game in it demonstrates some "business logic" code that can be reused across platforms.
 Since I could not come up with a better idea, I decided to implement [a card game called Donsol](https://boardgamegeek.com/boardgame/197004/donsol).

 What the product does and what kind of game it has in it are not essential as the main focus of this experiment is its implementation.
 So I won't go into much detail about the game and its rules.
 However, the special thing about Donsol was that it is a single-player solitaire style turn-based card game, so there was no need to implement multi-player logic since that would be out of the scope of the experiment.
 You can go to [the project's site][card-quest-site] to learn more about the game and try it.
 The source code is available at [github.com/eralpkaraduman/card-quest][card-quest-source].

-Experiment is mainly about re-using ideally all of the code for the game and most of the UI code in the rest of the app on web and mobile platforms.
+The experiment is mainly about re-using ideally all of the code for the game and most of the UI code in the rest of the app on the web and mobile platforms.

 There is a technology called [react-native-web](https://necolas.github.io/react-native-web/), which is a great tool for the job, quoting from their website;

 > "A compatibility layer between React DOM and React Native.
 It can be used in new and existing apps, web-only and multi-platform apps.
 > React Native for Web uses React DOM to accurately render React Native compatible JavaScript code in a web browser."

 React-native-web is a good choice for moving already existing react-native mobile app code to run on web projects.
-Also it is good for starting a project with it with the goal of code-sharing in mind, which is what I did.
+Also, it is good for starting a project with it with the goal of code-sharing in mind, which is what I did.

-There are several ways to share react-native code to web, some of which would be;
+There are several ways to share react-native code to the web, some of which would be;

 ## Option 1: Use Expo
 It has a web target already.
 [Expo](https://docs.expo.dev/workflow/web/) is a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms.
-If you want to get started quick, wouldn't need fine control, and ok with web app behaving like a mobile app, this is the way to go.
+If you want to get started quickly, wouldn't need fine control, and ok with the web app behaving like a mobile app, this is the way to go.

-## Option 2: Monorepo with shared components module
+## Option 2: Mono repo with shared components module
-This is the most popular approach, you put web app and react-native app projects into a monorepo.
-Develop shared react-native code in a module in monorepo.
+This is the most popular approach, you put web app and react-native app projects into a mono repo.
+Develop shared react-native code in a module in the mono repo.
 Render shared code in web project through react-native-web.
-Quite solid approach, hoWever the downside is that you need be aware that shared code are in a npm module, working on it effectively would require you to set up symlinks etc.
+Quite a solid approach, however, the downside is that you need be aware that shared code is in an npm module, working on it effectively would require you to set up symlinks, etc.

-There are many ways to set up monorepos, take a look at [monorepo.tools](https://monorepo.tools/) for tools and ideas.
+There are many ways to set up a mono repo, take a look at [mono repo.tools](https://monorepo.tools/) for tools and ideas.
 Here's how I did it;

   ```plaintext
   my-project/